Socialising whilst Depressed

 Being awake is, of course, the bare minimum requirement for most social interactions.
-I am most aware of this when socialising in groups, as doing so often seems synonymous with me standing in the corner with a blank and/or dazed expression whilst other people make meaningful connections with each other.
+I am most aware of this when socialising in groups.
+Socialising in groups while depressed = me standing in a corner with a blank and/or dazed expression while other people make meaningful connections with each other.

 One-to-one interactions are a bit easier, especially with a close friend who’s happy to come over and Potato.